 - Mind the plant type: Some tropical plants, like ferns, still appreciate a little more water, while succulents need much less during the winter.
 Adjust your routine based on each plant’s preference.

-3. Humidity Is Key
+3. Humidity is key

 - Group plants together: Placing several plants close to each other creates a mini humidity bubble as they release moisture through their leaves.
+Your Peace Lily will appreciate it!

 - Set up a pebble tray: Set your plant pot on a shallow tray filled with water and pebbles, ensuring the pot’s base isn’t sitting directly in the water.
 The water will evaporate slowly around the plant, giving it that extra bit of moisture.